floatingtrees/evolution-vllm/README.md

 The default code from the paper uses Huggingface's Transformers Library, which has a slow and unoptimized generate function.
 SGLang's generation speed is around 4 times faster for large batch sizes.

 # Quickstart:
+The following commands trains Qwen2.5-7B-Instruct to perform 4 digit multiplication.
 ```
 python -m venv venv
 source venv/bin/activate